darekkay/best-practices/README.md

 ## Privacy

 - Include a privacy notice.
+- Comply with the EU Cookie Law.
+  - Check the cookies for a domain with [Cookie Metrix](https://www.cookiemetrix.com/).
 - Collect only the bare minimum amount of data needed for its purpose.